 -

-Can MRI Conditional Stretchers Be Used With All MRI Machines?
+Can MR Conditional Stretchers Be Used With All MRI Machines?

 -

-Are MRI Stretchers Compatible With Other Hospital Equipment?
+Are MR Conditional Stretchers Compatible With Other Hospital Equipment?

-Yes, MRI Med stretchers are designed to be compatible with MRI Safe or Conditional accessories, such as patient monitoring devices, infusion pumps, and oxygen systems that are also MR Conditional.
+Yes, MRI Med stretchers are designed to be compatible with MR Safe or MR Conditional accessories, such as patient monitoring devices, infusion pumps, and oxygen systems that are also MR Conditional.
 Using only conditional devices ensures patient safety and smooth workflow in MRI suites.

 -

-Can MRI Stretchers Be Transported Between MRI Suites and Other Departments?
+Can MR Conditional Stretchers Be Transported Between MRI Suites and Other Departments?